Red Riding Hood 2

 Some of the feedback included:

 I started adding tooltips to the navigation, to show on hover the word count, and numerical sentiment value with a line linking it to the scale.
-I also added the emotions but took it out as it felt too messy and confusing.
+I also added the emotions but took them back out as it felt too messy and confusing.

 showing all the tooltips in the navigation